Francisco Maturana: Manager

-As of February 1 he took up the position of head coach of Trinidad and Tobago's National Team.
+On February 1, 2009 he took up the position of head coach of Trinidad and Tobago's National Team.

 His first game in charge was against Guadeloupe on February 6 at the Queens Park Oval in Trinidad.
 However, on April 8, 2009, Maturana was sacked as manager of Trinidad and Tobago.

+Maturana appears as a prominent interviewee in the 2010 documentary The Two Escobars, which detailed the rise of the drug kingpin Pablo Escobar and the murder of the unrelated football star Andrés Escobar following the 1994 World Cup.

 In June 2019, he was appointed as a technical advisor for the national team of Venezuela in the 2019 Copa América.